rmscode/binary-garden/docs/hardware/raspberrypi.md

 # Raspberry Pi

+!!! note

-!!! note "For information about displaying content from a Raspberry Pi, see [PiSignage](../software/pisignage.md).
-As of 12/22/23, we are using [DietPi](../hardware/raspberrypi.md#diet-pi) and Chromium in kiosk mode.
-This allows us to update the OS and Chromium.
+    For information about displaying content from a Raspberry Pi, see [PiSignage](../software/pisignage.md).

+    As of 12/22/23, we are using [DietPi](../hardware/raspberrypi.md#diet-pi) and Chromium in kiosk mode for digital signage purposes.
+This allows us to update the OS and Chromium on a more regular basis.
 Something we had to wait on the PiSignage developers for.
-This was a problem because we moved from a .NET MAUI app to Blazor WASM (for easier development) and it wouldn't work with the PiSignage build we had."
+This was a problem because we moved from a .NET MAUI app to Blazor WASM (for easier development) and it wouldn't work with the PiSignage build we had.

 !!! tip "For a list of common Linux commands, see the [Linux Cheat Sheet](../general/linux-cheat-sheet.md)."